 Jones fled, and was arrested a week later in Erie.
 Jesse Carter, who had accompanied Jones in purchasing the gun and was present for the shooting, was arrested on April 5.

 The newspapers cast Jones in the most unfavorable light.
-Whereas his youth and poverty might have diminished his responsibility, he was portrayed as beyond redemption.
-Whereas the months that passed between the shooting and Foster’s death and the serious questions this raised about the role of Foster’s medical care in his death,* may have diminished his crime, such consideration was not forthcoming.
+Whereas his youth and poverty might have diminished his responsibility or, as with McConkey, provided a basis for compassion, he was portrayed as beyond redemption.
+Whereas the months that passed between the shooting and Foster’s death and the serious questions this raised about the role of Foster’s medical care in his death* may have diminished his crime, such consideration was not forthcoming.

 “He will soon stretch hemp,” the Cincinnati Enquirer (December 18, 1882) declared at the time of his conviction; “he will hang beyond a doubt.”